home-assistant/home-assistant.io/source/_posts/2020-09-18-mac-companion.markdown

 <p class='img'>
 <img src='/images/blog/2020-09-18-mac-companion/render.png' alt='Rendered image of the Home Assistant Lovelace interface running full screen on a 16-inch Mac Book Pro'></a>
-Rendered image of the Home Assistant Lovelace interface running full screen on a 16-inch Mac Book Pro.
+Home Assistant Companion running on a 16-inch Mac Book Pro
 </p>

 ## Trigger automations with your Mac